EnochPoon/Python-Course/public/lessons/lesson01.md

 | `a **= 5` | `a = a ** 5`|

-<b class="important-note">Important Note:</b> Guess what is returned from this interaction, then try entering it in the shell afterwards:
+<b class="important-note" /> Guess what is returned from this interaction.
+Is the final value of `b` equal to 5 or 7?
+After you made your guess, try entering it in the shell:

 ```python
 >>> a = 5
 >>> b = a